FeiyouG/commander.nvim/README.md

     command_center.component.CATEGORY,
   },

-  -- Spcify by what components that search results are ordered;
-  -- Order does not matter
-  sort_by = {
+  -- Spcify by what components the commands is sorted -- Order does not matter sort_by = {
     command_center.component.DESC,